-- The merger is the process by which two or more companies take a strategic decision to come together and merge together as one company with a new name.
+- Merger is the process by which two or more companies take a strategic decision to come together and merge together as one company with a new name.
 Merger helps the company to share information, technology, resources etc. thereby increasing the overall strengths of the company.
 The merger also helps in reducing the weakness and gain a competitive edge in the market.
 Merger always happens on friendly terms as the information is already been passed to the directors, employees etc. and proper planning is done on the structuring of the new company.

 - The acquisition is the process by which one company acquires another company.
 The financially strong company acquires more than 50% of shares to take over another company.
 The acquisition doesn’t always happen on friendly terms.
 It can be a forced move by a company to acquire another company for various reasons like gaining new markets or gaining new customers or reducing competition etc. But acquisition can also happen when one company decides to be acquired by another company without any hostility.
 In an acquisition, the transition is not always smooth as the company that took over will impose all the decisions on staffing, structure, resources, etc. and thereby creating an air of unease to the company that was acquired and to its employees.

 - One of the key differences is that the merger is the process where two or more companies agree to come together and form a new company, acquisition is the process by which a financially strong company takeovers a less financially strong company by buying more than 50% of its shares.

 - The merger is a strategic decision that has been done after careful discussion and planning between the companies that are going to be merged.
 Hence there are fewer chances of a chaotic atmosphere after merging.
 The acquisition is also a strategic decision but in most cases, the decision is not mutual and hence there is a lot of hostility and chaos after an acquisition has been made.